matteocarina/DL-comparison-in-EEG-for-tracking-attention/README.md

   0.016.

-The normalisation statistics are frozen after each drive's first five minutes; letting them keep updating — still using only past data, so still deployable — was tested across five seeds:
+The normalisation statistics are frozen after each drive's first five minutes; letting them keep updating, still using only past data, so still deployable, was tested across five seeds:

 | | per-session r | pooled r | MAE |
 |---|---|---|---|